hadijaveed/docker-compose-anywhere/Readme.md

 - Add paraphrase to Github Secrets **PARAPHRASE**, if you have added one

 ## 2. Run the Initialize VM workflow
-Run the [Initialize VM workflow](.github/workflows/vm_init.yml) to set up Docker and Docker Compose on your server, and to get the VM ready
+Run the [Initialize VM workflow](https://github.com/hadijaveed/docker-compose-anywhere/actions/workflows/vm_init.yml) to set up Docker and Docker Compose on your server, and to get the VM ready.
+Run by clicking Run Workflow button

 ## 3. Define your docker compose files